mkava/PFLinnormVikings/CharacterCreation.md

 ## 9) Feats
 Everyone starts with an extra bonus feat.

+[d20pfsrd Feat Tree](http://www.d20pfsrd.com/feats/feat-tree) is useful for most feat selection.

 ## 10) Starting HP
 Maximum HP at first level.
 So a wizard with a d6 gets 6 + CON modifier.
 Minimum lower half on HD roll every level after.
 Example: Roll 1d6, minimum result 3.

 ## 11) Starting Gold and Equipment
 Set average for starting class.
 Example: Sorcerer gets 70gp, Cleric gets 140gp.
 This is available in the Corebook as well as on [d20pfsrd, section 8](http://www.d20pfsrd.com/basics-ability-scores/character-creation).

+Much of the equipment on d20pfsrd will be listed as under Ultimate Equipment or UE, this is all valid equipment.

 ## 12) Movement, Saves, Initiative, Attack Bonuses, Other Details
 Fill in the respective statistics.